PaulisMatrix/docker-dump/go-docker/go-docker.md

 # Simple golang webserver using docker

-Running a simple golang server using mux inside docker container.
+Running a simple golang server using gorilla mux inside docker container.

 ## Steps:
-    1. Using mux library to create a router and a handler and passing it to the http.Server
+    1. Using gorilla library to create a router and a handler and passing it to the http.Server

     2. Same basics steps to run the container.
         a. docker build -t go-docker .